MetaCSV/java-mcsv/README.md

 > MetaCSV is an open specification for a CSV file description.
 This description
 > is written in a small auxiliary CSV file that may be stored along wih the
 >CSV file itself.
-This auxilary file should provide the informations necessary
+This auxiliary file should provide the information necessary
 >to read and type the content of the CSV file.
 The standard extension is
 >".mcsv".